funkeymikey/ripen-with-us/about.md

 ---
-layout: page
+layout: page #used everywhere except the homepage
-title: About
+title: About #the page title
-permalink: /about
+permalink: /about #the url that this page should show in the browser
+toc: true #include a table of contents at the top of this page
 ---

 ### Mission Statement